vivsid746/vivsid746/README.md

 Hey user 👋 I'm Vivek Singhal.I like to build web-apps 🌐, games 🎮 and solve user problems 🧐 Really love to contribute in open source ❤️ and various communities of students & professionals.
 If you've made any cool projects, would really like to try it!!
-Recently, I've taken a keen interest in full stack web development 💭 and blockchain 📈.
+Recently, I've taken a keen interest in full stack web development 💭.

-My specialities include : Front End Development, Blockchain, React-native App Development.
+My specialities include : full stack web development.

 <br>